Tactics Are More Important Than Strategy When Trading On Betfair

 Randomness is a massive part of Betfair market price action.

-But frankly, I consider tactics to be much more important than strategy when it comes to making money trading the Betfair market.
+I consider tactics to be much more important than strategy when it comes to making money trading the Betfair market.

-My favorite tactic is where I will enter a trade at one level and if it goes against me I will add to the position allowing me to exit the trade at the original entry rather than the original take profit.
+My favourite tactic is where I will enter a trade at one level and if it goes against me I will add to the position allowing me to exit the trade at the original entry rather than the original take profit.

 Set up BfBotManager in simulation mode.
 Write a strategy to place 50 random trading trades with 5 pip stop and 10 pip take profit and then place another 50 trades with 10 pip stop and 10 pip profit, then another 50 trades with 20 pip stop and 10 pip profit.
 You’ll notice something interesting – the win/loss ratios are not proportional.
 At 5TP/10 stop, you could lose 90% of the time but at 20st/10tp you may win 55% maybe even 60% of the time.
 You will still lose, but much less and it will take much longer than through the “traditional” way of trading.